Trade Stock Indices

 Inertia Indices Technical Analysis & Inertia Signals

 Dorsey chose to name it "Inertia" due to his interpretation of the trend.
 He claimed that a market trend is the overall result of inertia & thus it takes more energy for a trending market to reverse its direction than for it to continue heading in the same direction.
 Hence, a market trend is the measurement/gauge of the market inertia.
-This is an oscillator trading indicator that uses the scale of zero to a hundred.
-Signals are derived & generated using the 50 level centerline cross over trading strategy method.
+This is an oscillator indicator that uses the scale of zero to a hundred.
+Signals are derived & generated using the 50 level center-line cross over trading strategy method.

 In the market using this indicator, the signals generated are fairly simple to interpret.
 Below are 2 example illustrated using charts showing how buy and sell signals are derived & generated using Inertia.

-Bullish Buy Trade Signal
+Bullish Buy Signal

 Bullish Trading Signal

-Bearish Sell Trade Signal
+Bearish Sell Signal

 Inertia Indices Indicator Downward Indices Trend - Inertia Indices Indicator Analysis on Charts